adionicas/QA_for_DTI_and_fMRI/readme.md

 Inputs need to be in the same space (either T1 space or template space).

-Check epi to anat registration and anat to templat registration:
+Check epi to anat registration and anat to template registration:

 ```bash
 for scan in $scans; do